Kombucha Second Fermentation Recipe to further flavor your brewed kombucha tea and make it fizzy. Kids will love it!

-Close bottles tightly and let sit overnight or if you do it in the morning watch the magic to unfold throughout the day.
-Second fermentation (build up of CO2) begins as soon as you add fruit – bacteria in kombucha will start “eating” natural sugars in fruit (berries) and your kombucha will start getting some colour.
+Close bottles tightly and let kombucha ferment overnight on the countertop.
+Second fermentation (build up of carbon dioxide) begins as soon as you add fruit – bacteria in kombucha will start “eating” natural sugars in fruit (berries) and your kombucha will start getting some colour.

-- Let Gas Out: “Burp” the bottles 12 hours later and after that once a day, if it’s too hot – twice a day.
+“Burp” sealed bottles 12 hours later, and after that once a day, if it’s too hot – twice a day.
 This is very important step as CO2 builds up and if you don’t burp the bottles for a few days, they might explode.
 To “burp” kombucha, simply place bottle in the sink, cover with a dish cloth and start opening the cap slowly and letting CO2 out.
 It is OK if it leaks, you can just rinse it off.
 Just do it slowly and you will be fine.